by George Friedman

 This reality, compounded by the possibility of North Korea’s finding other ways to deliver a nuclear device or to transfer the technology to other U.S. adversaries, means the U.S. choice regarding North Korea’s nuclear program will not get easier.
 BMD development may reduce the risk of living with a nuclear North Korea marginally, but not to a degree that will affect U.S. decision-making in the current crisis.
 Similarly, the systems deployed on the Korean Peninsula do not provide the level of assurance South Korea would need to wholeheartedly support a U.S. operation that puts Seoul at risk.
 Japan’s calculations will not change even if it pushes through with its new Aegis deployment.
 These same factors mean BMD certainly won’t make North Korea any more inclined to strike a deal.

 For the U.S. and its allies, the outcome of the crisis will hinge primarily on familiar variables.
 The option of doing something about North Korea’s nuclear program hinges on whether the U.S. and its allies believe its conventional strike capabilities can mitigate Pyongyang’s conventional deterrent.
 The option of living with a nuclear North Korea hinges on whether the U.S. decides that its traditional nuclear deterrent – mutually assured destruction – would still work.
-Missile defense may be useful as a tool in either scenario, but it is not a solution.
+Missile defense may be useful as a tool in either scenario, but it is not yet a solution.
 Neither the U.S. nor its allies can wield it as such.

 — Ballistic Missile Defense Is a Tool, Not a Strategy originally appeared at Geopolitical Futures.